gavmere/LeagueOfLegendsAnalysis/README.md

 These results resulted in a ~8-10% increase in all metrics, we take those!
 Although we do not have a perfect model, the increase in our results should that the feature engineering and hyperparameter tuning was effective.
 Overall, I would say that our process was successful and perhaps having a more rigours search in both features and hyperparameters could yield better results.

+## Fairness Analysis

-### Fairness analysis
+### Fairness Analysis

-TODO

-### Digging deeper
+Now, we want to assess whether the final model performs the same for two different groups.
+We can perform a fairness analysis to test this.

+Specifically, we will be determining whether the model performs the same for players/teams that won a game and for players/teams that lost a game.
+We will be utilizing accuracy as our evaluation metric.
+The hypotheses for our test are:

+**Null Hypothesis:** Our model is fair.
+Its accuracy for players/teams that won is the same as the accuracy for players/teams that lost.

+**Alternative Hypothesis:** Our model is unfair.
+Its accuracy for players/teams that won is NOT the same as the accuracy for players/teams that lost.

+Test Statistic: Difference in Accuracy (Won - Lost)

+Significance Level: 0.01

+After performing our permutation test, we got a p-value of 0.48.
+An empirical distribution of our test statistics, along with the observed statistic, is shown below.

+<iframe
+  src="assets/chart-11.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+Since our p-value is greater than the significance level of 0.01, we fail to reject the null hypothesis.
+This suggests that the model is fair, and doesn't exhibit any bias towards certain groups.

+## Final Thoughts

-At first, we were really bummed we were not able to get a high accuracy percent for our model.
-We thought changing models, hyperparameters and even features would help us find that perfect combination to find out what side a team was on.
-But if we recontextualize our model and instead look at what we could not achieve we could extract more meaning from our findings.
-The lack of accuracy could mean that **League of Legends is a (in terms of what side a team is on) _somewhat_ balanced** Now, I know for many League of Legends players this statement may be shocking, but the fact that we were unable to find features that significant tell us which side a team was on, including weather they won or lost, may signify that either Red or Blue have no significant advantage over the other.
+At first, we were really bummed we were not able to get a high accuracy percentage for our model.
+We thought changing the type of model, tuning the hyperparameters, and even engineering new features would help us find that perfect combination to determine which side a player/team was on.
+But, if we recontextualize our model and instead look at what we could not achieve, we can extract more meaning from our findings.
+The lack of accuracy could mean that League of Legends is a (in terms of what side a team is on) somewhat balanced game.
+Now, I know for many League of Legends players that this statement may be shocking, but the fact that we were unable to find features significant enough to tell us which side a player/team was on may signify that either Red Side or Blue Side have no significant advantage over the other side.